-Diagnostics and Differential Diagnostics of Congenital Adrenal Hyperplasia
+Diagnostics and Differential Diagnosis

-The chromosomal gender can be determined by chromosomal analysis.
+Chromosomal sex can be determined by chromosomal analysis.
 Different intermediate levels of cortisol synthesis, which become noticeable depending on the faulty enzyme, can be determined endocrinologically.
 Furthermore, the metabolites produced in the preliminary stages of cortisol synthesis can be found in the urine (e.g. pregnanetriol).

-The therapy should be adjusted individually as a Cushing syndrome and a growth inhibition can occur.
-If the therapy is sufficient, a normal female development is achieved and the infertility of the patients can be reversed, thus making pregnancy possible.
+The therapy should be adjusted individually as Cushing syndrome and growth inhibition can occur.
+If the therapy is sufficient, normal female development is achieved and the infertility of the patients can be reversed, making pregnancy possible.
 When healthy descendants are born, they are carriers of CAH.